sophgo/tpu-mlir/docs/developer_manual/source_en/06_quantization.rst

    &=> y = x \times \frac{2119995857}{1 \ll 34} \\
    &=> y = (x \times 2119995857) \gg 34

 The higher the number of bits supported by Multiplier, the closer to Scale it will be, but that leads to worse performance.
-Therefore, generally, the chip will use a 32-bit or 8-bit Multiplier.
+Therefore, generally, the hardware will use a 32-bit or 8-bit Multiplier.

 Quantization derivation
 ------------------------